githubapnic/Ubuntu/workshops/README.md

 * restore a snapshot: `sudo lxc-snapshot -n $name -r snap@`
 * create a new container from snapshot: `sudo lxc-snapshot -n $name -r snap@ new$name`
 * delete a snapshot: `sudo lxc-snapshot -n $name -d snap@`

+## Commands for starting dynamips and topology files
+* Check if dynamips is running: `sudo ps-ef | grep dynamips`
+* Kill all dynamips processes: `sudo killall dynamips`
+* Script to remove files and start dynamips: `sudo ./run-dynamips` or `sudo ./run-dynamips.sh`
+* To start dynagen with the topology file: `sudo dynagen topology.net`
+* To confirm dynamips port is listening: `netstat -ltnp | grep 720`